Madre (EP): Composition

-Alejandra Ghersi, also known as Arca, wrote "Madre" years ago, in 2016.
+Alejandra Ghersi, also known as Arca, wrote "Madre" in 2016.
 In 2018, a music video was filmed in collaboration with PRADA and SSENSE.
 This video had been edited and a now deleted snippet of the final video was uploaded.
 The original filming of the video, via cameras in the shooting location, was uploaded on youtube via SSENSE, featuring the track Tormenta playing on loop.
 The following year, Arca would have a similar shoot over 4 days titled Mutant;Faith.
 The Epilogue, titled Boundry, was released as Time on KiCk i.
-This EP is considered part of the KICK series, including it the official KICK spotify playlist between KiCk i and KICK ii.
+This EP is considered part of the KICK series, included in the official KICK spotify playlist between KiCk i and KICK ii.

 She worked on the song for nine days, "playing very softly against it over and over in improvised strokes until a harmony and rhythm started to present itself, like a ghost orchestra at the back of a cathedral, barely raising above a whisper but also enveloping in terms of space and density."
 She played the cello for "Madreviolo" and destroyed the instrument immediately after, because "it had to be like a one-time thing for the version where I pitched up my vocal to castrati registers."
 She then brought on Oliver Coates to create an arrangement of the unprocessed a cappella version.
 Arca said that "with Oliver there was an insane resonance and chemistry; where he took it felt like the place I dreamed of but couldn't reach without him."